EDUC 315 • Teaching in a Multicultural Setting (3 units)

 ANTH/ENGL/SPAN 453 • Language, Culture, and Linguistics (3 units)

-Prerequisite: EDUC 315.
+Prerequisite: ANTH 102C.
 Undergraduate students must have senior standing.
 This course surveys the acquisition and use of first and second languages.
 It examines the relationship of language to culture, language acquisition, and language analysis or linguistics, emphasizing the utility of such knowledge for educators.
 Stress is given to understanding language’s reciprocal relation with culture, the nature of language systems and linguistic analysis to enable educators a better comprehension of second language acquisition within learning environments.
 This course is required for the preliminary Credential.

 EDUG 500 • Mission Statement Development (.5 unit)